RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 11. **Event Scheduling**: All events are scheduled in advance, and the database is updated accordingly to reflect any changes.
 13. **Team Participation**: Each team is assumed to participate in the entire duration of the tournament unless disqualified or withdrawn.
 14. **Database Security**: Database security is a requirement, thus access control via username and password is essential to protect sensitive data.
 15. **Tournament Data Focus**: The database is primarily focused on capturing and providing insights into tournament-level data, such as match outcomes, team progress, and crowd attendance.
-It is not designed to delve into detailed internal match statistics beyond standard information such as the winner, loser, scores, and basic event occurrences.
+It is not designed to analyse internal match statistics beyond standard information such as the winner, loser, scores, and basic event occurrences.

-These assumptions are integral to the design and implementation of the database, providing a framework within which the database operates and ensuring that users have a clear understanding of its scope and limitations.

 ## Implementation of the Database and Adding Sample Data

 ### Database Implementation

-My journey to create a Python program for the FIFA Women's World Cup database was driven by a goal to exceed the project's outlined requirements.
-The vision was to engineer a system that would facilitate every operation detailed in the assignment brief through the command-line interface (CLI), thus eliminating the need for direct MySQL database interaction.
+My  goal for this project was to have everything run via a Python program and not need to directly access the database via MySQL.

-The initial challenge was cleaning the provided CSV files.
-The global diversity of the dataset introduced player names with non-ASCII characters, which necessitated a cleanup.
-To resolve this, I created `asciiConversion.py`, a script that cleaned and converted non-ASCII characters to their ASCII counterparts, ensuring compatibility throughout the system.
+The first thing I needed to do was clean the provided CSV files.
+A lot of the data (particuarly player names) had non-ASCII characters so I created `asciiConversion.py`, a script that cleaned and converted non-ASCII characters to their ASCII equivalents.

 Following this, I built `dataViewer.py`.
-This utility allowed for the inspection of CSV files directly through the CLI, bypassing the need for spreadsheet applications (Excel, etc.).
+This program allowed users to view the contents of CSV files directly through the CLI so applications such as Excel were not needed.

-The `extractData.py` script was next in line, designed to extract only the essential columns required for database insertion.
-This file allowed me to extract the data I wanted (to minimise potential issues later on).
+`extractData.py` was designed to extract only the essential columns required for database insertion.
+This script allowed me to extract the data I wanted with the intent of minimising potential issues later on.

-I then created `splitColumn.py` with the intent to utilize the entirety of the CSV data.
-However, the realization that this approach was beyond the project's scope (even for me, (ha ha I'm so funny)) led to a reevaluation.
-The script, while functional, represented an overly complex solution for a simpler task.
+I then created `splitColumn.py` when I was still planning to insert detailed player data into the database.
+This changed as I progressed through the assignment but kept the program there as a useful tool nonetheless.
+If I had more time, I would have refactored this script to better split columns with multiple delimiters, etc..

-Central to the user experience was `menu.py`, a script that functioned as the gateway for the suite of tools.
-It provided a user-friendly menu system, allowing for seamless navigation and operation of the various functionalities, all from within the CLI.
+`menu.py` is the central script that runs the entire program.
+It has a user-friendly menu system, allowing for easy navigation and operation of the various functionalities, all from within the terminal.

-With the groundwork laid by these tools, I focused on the database implementation. `mySQLConnector.py` served as the entry point, facilitating database connection upon user authentication (hidden password too).
+Once I was satisfied that I had useable data, I focused on the database implementation. `mySQLConnector.py` is the entry point that facilitates database connection upon user authentication (hidden password too).

-The database's construction was a phased operation, involving a series of scripts and SQL files. `createTables.py` laid the foundation, while `createDatabase.sql`, `useDatabase.sql`, `createTablesWithoutFKDep.sql`, `createTablesWithFKDep.sql`, and `createRelationshipSets.sql` each contributed to the structural and relational development of the database.
-It is worth noting that the tables without any dependencies were created first, then tables with dependencies and then relationship (many-to-many) tables.
+The database's construction was broken down into smaller pieces and involved a series of Python scripts and SQL files. `createTables.py` laid the foundation, `createDatabase.sql`, `useDatabase.sql`, `createTablesWithoutFKDep.sql`, `createTablesWithFKDep.sql`, and `createRelationshipSets.sql` all functioned to create the database and tables.
+It is worth noting that the tables without any dependencies were created first, then tables with dependencies and then relationship (many-to-many) tables (I figured this out the hard way).

-Finally, `deleteDatabase.sql` provided a means to reset the database, a crucial feature for testing and iterative refinement, ensuring the robustness of the final product.

-In short, every script and SQL file played its part, coming together to build a system that is user friendly, and simpler than directly accessing MySQL to manage databases.
+During testing, I created `deleteDatabase.sql` as a means to quickly reset the database without needing to do so via MySQL.
+Although this would not likely be included in a real-world application (not to the extremity of its function), a more comprehensive version likely would so I chose to keep it in my final design.

 ### Sample Data and Insertion

-This phase of the project was, without a doubt, the most challenging and time-consuming.
-I found myself diving deep into the intricacies of data insertion, a task that proved to be more complex than anticipated.
-The lack of clear guidance on how to insert data from CSV files directly into MySQL tables led me down a path of extensive research and experimentation.
+This phase of the project was for me, without a doubt, the most challenging and time-consuming.
+I kept getting stuck, diving deep into the online void of data insertion (thanks Google), and making thinks more difficult than they needed to be.
+There wasn't much detail in the lecture slides about to insert data from CSV files directly into MySQL (via Python) tables led me down a path of overly-extensive research and reiteration.

-Initially, I attempted to create a comprehensive table that could hold all CSV data by using `createBigDataTable.sql` and `insertBigData.sql`.
-However, this approach hit a dead end when I realized it wasn't feasible.
-It was during this period of trial and error that I decided to narrow the scope of my database to focus solely on tournament data, as the player information provided in the CSV files was causing numerous issues due to its format.
+Initially, I attempted to create a comprehensive table that could hold all CSV data by using `createBigDataTable.sql` and `insertBigData.sql` (these is no longer available unless you want to find them in my version control history).
+This approach hit a dead end when I realized it wasn't feasible.
+It was during this period of trial and error that I decided to narrow the scope of my database to focus solely on tournament data, as the player information provided in the CSV files was causing numerous issues due to its format (multiple pieces of data in each column that I struggled to accurately extract).

-After much deliberation and testing various strategies, I discovered that Python could in fact be used to insert data directly into each table, bypassing the need for intermediary SQL scripts.
-This led to the the final version of `insertData.py`, a script that became the anchor for data insertion.
+After going around in circles, I discovered that Python could in fact be used to insert data directly into each table (even though this is what I initiall tried to do), bypassing the need for intermediary SQL scripts.
+This resulted in the final version of `insertData.py`, a script that became the central piece of code for data insertion.

-The `insertData.py` script begins by clearing any existing data in the tables to ensure a clean slate for insertion.
-The script then proceeds to insert data into various tables such as Team, Player, Manager, Referee, Event, FootballMatch, Plays, and Manages.
-It uses a combination of `INSERT` and `INSERT IGNORE` statements to add new records while avoiding duplicates, especially for entries like team names, player names, and manager names that could potentially repeat.
+`insertData.py` clears any existing data in the tables to ensure a clean slate for insertion (I know this would likely function differently in a real-world scenario).
+The script then inserts data into the tables documented above.
+It uses a combination of `INSERT` and `INSERT IGNORE` statements to add new records while avoiding duplicates (teamName, etc.).

-For instance, when inserting into the Event table, the script reads from `littleDataCleaned.csv`, iterating over each row and using a prepared statement to insert the data.
-Similarly, for the FootballMatch and related tables, it utilizes `bigDataCleaned1.csv`.
-The script ensures that all related data, such as match details, team participation, and management roles, are correctly associated with each other in the database.

-The script handles exceptions gracefully, reporting any errors encountered during the insertion process and rolling back changes if necessary to maintain database integrity.
+The script handles exceptions in detail and reports any errors encountered during the insertion process.
 Upon successful insertion, it commits the changes to the database and confirms the completion of the operation.

-In summary, `insertData.py` is a robust and efficient solution for populating the database with sample data.
-It encapsulates the complexity of data insertion into a streamlined process, allowing for accurate and reliable database population directly through Python.

 ## Use of the Database